 Market Segmentation is one of the key components of a comprehensive market analysis.
-Market segmentation is the idea that the marketer will divide the market up in to different segments or groups, so that they can target the segments in different ways.
+Market segmentation is the idea that the marketer will divide the market up into to different segments or groups so that they can target the segments in different ways.
 In Marketing, the term is known as STP (Segmenting, Targeting, and Positioning) – after we have segmented the market, we identify which groups to target, and then we position our product.
 Market segmentation and Targeting are two of the primary focuses of the Market Area Report that is our core product.

 MAR uses the idea of “residential segregation” to create our segments, except we do each segmentation as part of a custom analysis.
 The companies listed above are taking the known demographics of the households, along with other data such as magazine subscriptions, car purchases, neighborhood demographics, and other psychographic data, and creating a model for binning most of the households in the United States.
 You then call one of the companies and tell them to run counts for a specific geography, and you’re returned a count report showing how many clusters are available for the geography you listed.
 MAR believes that its better to create a custom market segmentation and client profile for the business using YOUR client data, instead of reading a list and thinking “This is my customer!”

-After we understand the size of the market based on your market area, we’ll take a look at the market segmentation and targeting section of the report.
+After we understand the size of the market based on your market area, we’ll take a look at the Market Segmentation and Targeting section of the report.
 Each report that MAR produces is a collaboration between the business and MAR.
-Its important that we understand the higher level details of your business, so that we can tailor the market segmentation and targeting section to your business.
+It’s important that we understand the higher level details of your business so that we can tailor the market segmentation and targeting section to your business.
 As you can imagine, there are dozens of variables that can be summarized in the report, so we collaborate with your marketing team to make some decisions about which variables we think will be important.

 The next step in the process is to roll up all of the geo-demographics – these are the demographics of the neighborhoods that are in the market area – this is the market segmentation piece.
-As I mentioned above, MAR believes in residential segregation (fish where the fish are), so we want to compare our membership base to the average profile of the neighborhoods in our market area, so that we know how they differ.
+As I mentioned above, MAR believes in residential segregation (fish where the fish are), so we want to compare our membership base to the average profile of the neighborhoods in our market area so that we know how they differ.
 We use the metric of an index to show the difference – the higher the index, the greater the difference (100 is considered exactly the same from market to client data).

-In the sample below, lets analyze the table together.
-The first thing we notice is that under the age section, the age distribution of the “Area” is pretty uniform, but in the “Members”, its much more skewed.
+In the sample below, let’s analyze the table together.
+The first thing we notice is that under the age section, the age distribution of the “Area” is pretty uniform, but in the “Members”, it’s much more skewed.
 It looks like the average age is 67, where close to 55% are aged 55 and over.
 That’s an insight!
-Next we look at income and household composition.
+Next, we look at income and household composition.
 It looks like our members lean more towards the wealthy side, and they tend to be single and without children.
 Are you seeing how we begin to get a clearer picture of the type of customer we serve?
 Just with those 4 variables, we now know that we need to form a campaign that talks to this group.

-Lets look at how we can make market segmentation even more powerful – by adding in more of your client data.
+Let’s look at how we can make market segmentation even more powerful – by adding in more of your client data.
 Take a look at the report on the right.
 For this client, MAR analyzed the

 In the end, MAR believes that when we take your data, we can effectively segment the market your serve while creating a profile for targeting.
 If you’d like to see any entire Market Area Report, containing our market segmentation example, click here.
 Lastly, feel free to call MAR today to discuss how we can help your business get a clearer picture of the market you serve.